-The Plan will grant you Service Credit and Vesting Service just as if you were working in Covered Employment for certain periods when you cannot work.
+The Plan will grant you Service Credit and Vesting Service, just as if you were working in Covered Employment for certain periods when you cannot work.
 Those periods of time include:

-- periods for which you receive disability benefits required by state law or workers' compensation for disability attributable to Covered Employment, up to six months or 501 hours. - certain periods of military service as required by law; contact the Compliance Office for details.
+periods for which you receive disability benefits required by state law or Workers' Compensation (up to six months or 501 hours);

+Certain periods of military service as required by law; contact the Compliance Office for details.

-In all such cases, to qualify for Service Credit or Vesting Service for periods when you cannot work, you must have been working in Covered Employment at the beginning of the period for which you wish to be credited.
+In all such cases to qualify for Service Credit of Vesting Service for periods when you cannot work, you must have been working in Covered Employment at the beginning of the period for which you wish to be credited.